Kristin Gilger, Director

 Cronkite student Annie Woods has a profile of Geller and his experience with muscular dystrophy.

-Jake Geller, NCDJ coordinator, talks about the changes wrought by the Americans with Disabilities Act and the challenges he and others with disabilities still face.
+Below is a video of Geller talking about the changes wrought by the Americans with Disabilities Act and the challenges he and others with disabilities still face.